iLert/docs/ilert-release-notes.md

 ### Updated integrations

-* [Email](integrations/email/): added ability to resolve incidents via email
+* [Email](integrations/email/): added ability to resolve alerts via email

 ### Improvements

-* [Stakeholder engagement](getting-started/stakeholder-engagement.md): stakeholders can now unsubscribe from incident update notifications
+* [Stakeholder engagement](getting-started/stakeholder-engagement.md): stakeholders can now unsubscribe from alert update notifications
 * Email login: Users can now login via email \(in addition to username\) .
 Usernames in iLert are deprecated and will be removed in the future.

 ## May 2020

 ### New features

-* [Stakeholder engagement](getting-started/stakeholder-engagement.md): keep stakeholders in the loop during critical incidents \([blog post](https://www.ilert.com/blog/2020-05-27-stakeholder-engagement-release-notes/)\).
+* [Stakeholder engagement](getting-started/stakeholder-engagement.md): keep stakeholders in the loop during critical alerts \([blog post](https://www.ilert.com/blog/2020-05-27-stakeholder-engagement-release-notes/)\).

 ### New and updated integrations